eMahtab/java/Java-10/README.md

 # JDK 10 (Feature Release)

-In JDK 10 and later, you can declare local variables with non-null initializers with the var identifier, which can help you write code that’s easier to read.
+In JDK 10, you can declare local variables **(only local variables)** with non-null initializers with the var identifier, which can help you write code that’s easier to read.

 ## Local Variable Type Inference